 Step 1.
 Power on your Android device.
 Then launch the Apple Music app.
 Click on the 'three-dots' icon on the upper-right corner of the screen.
 And then choose 'Settings'.

 Step 2.
-Scroll down to the 'Audio' section and click the 'Crossfade' option.
+Scroll down to the 'Audio' section and click the 'Crossfade' option to enable crossfade on Apple Music.

 Step 3.
 Select the 'Automatic' option to set up the Apple Music crossfade feature.
 Or, choose the 'Manual' option to alter the fade in and fade out time.
 Use the slider to set the desired crossfade duration between 1 to 12 seconds.